Mini-class

 • Model level: how MoE routing amplifies instability, and so on.

-However, if we align everything along a single axis — behavior policy vs. reference policy — a large fraction of these issues can be placed in a relatively simple theoretical framework: a three-policy TRPO.
+However, if we organize everything along a single axis — behavior policy vs. reference policy — most of these issues fit inside one minimal frame: three-policy TRPO.

 • On the one hand, it helps us understand what exactly “training–inference mismatch” and “asynchronous training frameworks” are harming within the TRPO view.

-• On the other hand, it offers a unifying way to interpret TIS, IcePop, sequence-level MIS, etc. In the view of this post, they can all be seen as different incarnations of Constraint 2 introduced below.
+• On the other hand, it offers a unifying way to interpret TIS, IcePop, sequence-level MIS, etc. In the view of this note, these methods mostly mitigate the estimation bias/variance consequences of behavior-reference mismatch, rather than directly changing the worst-case value of $\alpha_1$.

 We stick to the notation from above and consider a discounted MDP with discount factor $\gamma \in (0,1)$: